Knowledge base

 - Click on Restore a backup:

-- Click on the desired restoration type (Application Web).
+- Click on the type of restoration desired (Web Application).

 - Click on the Next button:

-- Select the application to restore and click the Next button:
+- Choose the application to restore and click on the Next button:

-- Choose the date to revert to and click the Next button.
+- Choose the date to return to and click on the Next button.

-- If the Backups page is empty, this likely means that backups are disabled.
+- If the Backups page is empty, this probably means that the backups are disabled.

 - … delete the existing files before restoring the backup (recommended).

-- … replace the files with the same name and keep the new files created since the date of the backup.
+- … replace the files with the same name and keep the new files created since the backup date.

-- Click on the Restore button to start restoring the Web Application data.
+- Click the Restore button to start restoring the Web Application data.

 Learn more